History of Telangana

-The history of Telangana, located on the high Deccan Plateau, includes its being ruled by theMaurya Empire (320 BCE to 230 BCE), the Satavahana Dynasty (230 BCE to 220 CE), the Kakatiya Dynasty (1083–1323), the Musunuri Nayaks (1335–1368), the Delhi Sultanate, the Bahmani Sultanate (1347–1512), Golconda Sultanate (1512–1687) and Asaf Jahi dynasty (1724–1950).
+The history of Telangana, located on the high Deccan Plateau, includes its being ruled by the Maurya Empire (320 BCE to 230 BCE), the Satavahana Dynasty (230 BCE to 220 CE), the Kakatiya Dynasty (1083–1323), the Musunuri Nayaks (1335–1368), the Delhi Sultanate, the Bahmani Sultanate (1347–1512), Golconda Sultanate (1512–1687) and Asaf Jahi dynasty (1724–1950).

 In 1724, Nizam-ul-Mulk defeated Mubariz Khan and conquered Hyderabad.
 His successors ruled the princely state of Hyderabad, as Nizams of Hyderabad.
 The Nizams established first railways, postal and telegraph networks, and the first modern universities in Telangana.

 After Indian independence, the Nizam did not sign the instrument of accession to India.
 The Indian army invaded and annexed Hyderabad State in 1948.
 From 1948 to 1956, Telangana remained as part of Hyderabad State, and then it was merged into Andhra Pradesh, a state created for Telugu people.
 In 2014, Telangana became the 29th state of India after the bifurcation of Andhra Pradesh, consisting of thirty-three (33) districts, with Hyderabad as its capital.
 The city of Hyderabad served as the joint capital for the residual Andhra Pradesh and Telangana for a period of ten years until 2024.

 Early history

+Aśmaka (Assaka) Mahajanapada

+One of the earliest known political formations in the region of present-day Telangana was the ancient Aśmaka (Assaka) Mahajanapada, which flourished roughly between 700 BCE and 400 BCE.
+Distinguished as the only southern kingdom among the sixteen great Mahajanapadas of early Iron Age India, Aśmaka held an important place in the subcontinent's historical and cultural landscape.

+Buddhist texts and the Puranas describe Aśmaka as a prosperous kingdom situated along the banks of the Godavari River, south of the Vindhya ranges.
+Its capital city, Podana—also referred to as Potali or Paudanyapura—is identified by most scholars with modern-day Bodhan in Telangana The prominence of Aśmaka in early historical texts highlights the deep antiquity and cultural significance of the Telangana region.